-This Homestay is a traditional Balinese building overlooking a tropical garden with Hindu statues and a delightful swimming pool.
+The Homestay overlooks a tropical garden surrounded by Hindu statues and a delightful swimming pool.
 The rooms were very large with a bathroom, air-conditioning, fridge and a large terrace.
-The cost for one night is from IDR400,00 (approximately US$23) which included breakfast.
+The cost for one night is from IDR400,00 (about US$23) which included breakfast.

 A restaurant is open all day overlooking a lane where you can view daily Balinese life.
 Tea or coffee is available all day, Balinese coffee is delicious.